Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 ## 3 Management CAN(CMN)

-The original CAN released in Shasta v1.1 contained the ability to access NCN workers, masters and storage directly via ssh for administrative purposes.
+The original CAN released in Shasta v1.1 contained the ability to access NCN workers, masters and storage directly via SSH for administrative purposes.
 This administrative traffic was co-mingled with general user traffic for jobs.
-Based on customer requests a new mechanism for administrative access to workers, masters and storage nodes will be added in CSM-1.2.
+Based on customer requests a new mechanism for administrative access to workers, masters and storage nodes will be added in CSM 1.2.
 The new Customer Management Network (CMN) will be created as **a separate-and-distinct VLAN and Subnet on the Management Network** and uplink at the edge to the Customer network.
-This new CMN network will allow ssh into the NCNs and CAN access will be disallowed.
+This new CMN network will allow SSH into the NCNs and CAN access will be disallowed.
 NOTE this is generally for ingress access for administrative purposes.

 <a name="3-1-traffic-separation-and-routing"></a>